Rogue One: A Star Wars Story (2016) – A Review

 If you notice I didn’t use any of the new characters names from Rogue One – that’s because I can’t remember any of them!
 I’m not even sure if they used any of their names in this movie.
 This whole notion of expanding the Star Wars universe with new thrilling adventures and new appealing characters – when does Disney plan on doing that?

 What George Lucas should have told them when he sold Disney Star Wars was you can make as many Star Wars movies as you want, but you can’t use any of the characters from the original trilogy in any way.
-That might make Disney put their thinking mouse ears on to come up with some fresh, exciting stuff for this universe.
+That might have made Disney put their thinking mouse ears on to come up with some fresh, exciting stuff for this universe.

 Or maybe they’re waiting on doing that for that young Han Solo movie?
 Hey, wait a minute that can’t be right!
 Will that be another movie that’s going to support itself with stuff from the the old movies?
 Toss in Jabba the Hutt, Lando, Chewbacca, a smuggling story, the Millennium Falcon when it’s brand new.
 Maybe watch it make the Kessel Run!
 Then throw in a bunch of forgettable new characters.
 Plus, I already know how Han’s story is going to end even!